Skip to content

 Microsoft Edge Privacy Settings Balanced

-3. Scroll down to the Security section and disable the Use Secure DNS toggle.
+3. Scroll to the Security section and disable the Use Secure DNS toggle.

 Use Secure DNS settings in Edge browser

-Setting up the most stringent level of privacy does spell out the most secure work environment, but sometimes, it might not be the best way forward.
-Therefore, it is recommended to have a balanced approach in this regard.
+Setting up the most stringent level of privacy does create the most secure work environment, but sometimes, it might not be the best approach.
+Therefore, it is recommended to take a balanced approach in this regard.

 1. Keypress Windows + I shortcut keys to open the Settings menu.